 After the Golden Crystal – a magical object that holds the knowledge of the kingdom within it – is stolen, David and Angela must go on a dangerous journey to find and return it, or risk losing everything to an evil sorceress.

 Ellen is a widowed mother and ‘has been’ news anchor.
 Her late husbands DMC DeLorean is the last symbol of the vibrant and creative lives they once lived.
 She is overlooking something very special.
 Her son is becoming a man.
 What will it take to awaken her from this benign desperate state?
 Will the entire city awake with her?

-We Are One, 2019
+We are one, 2019

 ‘We Are One’ is a short film based on a poem that uses interpretative dance to tell the story of a young woman whose innocence was taken away by a war, but who fought back against the odds to reclaim her dignity and heritage.

-Not A Wallflower, 2019
+Not a Wallflower, 2019

 Ben is a spritely young man with a bright future.
 Living with autism is of no consequence for Ben, except when it comes to his boss, and finding love.
 Will Ben bloom beyond the wallflower?

 Breaking the Biz, 2019